 Due to the risks and the ongoing local awareness of water-related issues, California was selected as one of Hilton's initial pilot locations.
 So far, an in-depth risk analysis has been carried out, including gathering information about actions taken to date, local stakeholders and impacts seen from the local water crisis.
 This information has been used to create a set of recommendations for actions which is being reviewed to determine priorities for activation.
 Actions already taken include joining California Water Action Collaborative (CWAC) and taking part in the Pacific Institute's context-based water goals pilot in California.

 Approximately 25% of Hilton's annual water stewardship budget is used to drive the context based water pilots, including the pilot in California.
+At this time we are not able to publish the cost of response.

 India